Effective Programs for Meth Treatment at Icarus

 Meth users may endure insomnia for 3–15 days, a phenomenon known as “tweaking.”
 Tweaking may occur as part of a meth binge in which a person continues to take meth to pursue the original high.

 Paranoia, anger, and disorientation are some of the adverse mental effects of tweaking.
 Tweaking can also lead to fast eye movements that are easily noticeable face-to-face with the person.
-In addition, a tweaking person may talk quickly and incoherently and walk in a jerky motion.
+In addition to aggressive behavior, a tweaking person may talk quickly and incoherently and walk in a jerky motion.

 A meth user who has reached the “tweaked” stage of their high may engage in violent or illegal acts.
 Meth addiction treatment offered at Icarus can help you ease withdrawal signs and eliminate the hopeless feeling of a meth comedown.